Director: Jon Favreau

 Screenwriter: Zak Penn

 It is nowhere near the fiasco that was Ang Lee’s 2003 Hulk (made before Marvel Studios existed), but let’s be clear: This isn’t a very good movie, either.
 Still, its sins are gentler, more generic.
 As an action director, Leterrier lacks the visual imagination of the rest of the filmmakers on this list.
 Tim Roth’s villain — special-ops soldier Emil Blonsky — barely registers as a character before he starts tearing through Harlem as the Abomination.
 And the romance between Edward Norton’s Bruce Banner and Liv Tyler’s Betty Ross is kind of silly.
-But they’re still appealing in the roles, and if Norton, who did uncredited work on the script, hadn’t famously declined to promote the film after Marvel pushed for a shorter, more action-heavy cut, perhaps he wouldn’t have been replaced in the role by Mark Ruffalo for The Avengers.
+But they’re still appealing in the roles, and if Norton, who did uncredited work on the script, hadn’t famously declined to promote the film after Marvel pushed for a shorter, more action-heavy cut, perhaps he wouldn’t have been replaced in the role in The Avengers by Mark Ruffalo.

 Director: Alan Taylor